When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Why Is My Baby/Toddler Pulling Their Own Hair?

-As a veteran mom, I’ve seen my fair share of strange behavior — my little ones pulling at things, smelling odd things, tasting gross things — the list goes on.
-When it comes to your toddler or baby pulling out their own hair, there are a few causes.
+As a veteran mom, I’ve seen my fair share of odd behaviors.
+My little ones have pulled, smelled, and tasted things I’d rather not mention.
+When it comes to your child pulling out their own hair, there are usually four main culprits.

 1. Curiosity

-Hair pulling is generally something babies do simply because they can.
-The world is new and exciting for them, and even hair pulling is an educational experience.
-They love to explore and see what happens when they try new things.
+Hair pulling is often something babies do simply because they can.
+The world is a sensory playground for them, and discovering they can yank on that fuzzy stuff on their head is an educational experience.
+They love to explore cause and effect.

-Just because your baby is pulling their hair doesn’t necessarily mean something is wrong.
-But if you feel worried, you can observe their behavior for a week or two and then mention it to your pediatrician.
+Just because your baby tugs their hair doesn’t necessarily mean something is wrong.
+However, if you feel worried, observe their behavior for a week or two and mention it to your pediatrician.

-If you see that the hair pulling is hurting them, try to redirect their attention.
-Give them a toy they love, or move their hand to another area.
+If you notice the pulling is hurting them or leaving bald patches, try gentle redirection.
+Give them a tactile toy they love, or move their hand to another activity.

-An interesting case study demonstrated this curiosity and that babies’ interest in hair decreased with gentle distraction techniques (1).
+Research shows that babies’ interest in hair pulling often decreases with simple distraction techniques (1).

 2. Self-Soothing Mechanism

-Sometimes babies and toddlers use hair pulling as a self-soothing mechanism.
-Some babies fall asleep easily when they stroke their head or rub their nose; this could be the same.
-Other babies find it soothing to twist their mom’s hair in their fingers.
+Sometimes, babies and toddlers use hair pulling to calm themselves down.
+Some babies fall asleep easily when they stroke their heads or rub their noses; this is a similar habit.
+Others find it soothing to twist their mom’s hair around their fingers while cuddling.

-Babies doing this will likely grow out of the habit as they age.
+Babies who do this typically grow out of the habit as they age and find other ways to self-soothe.

-Trichotillomania (TTM) is a disorder in which people feel an urge to pull out hair from their bodies.
-Depending on the severity, it typically results in bald patches (2).
+Trichotillomania (TTM) is a disorder where people feel an intense urge to pull out hair from their bodies.
+It typically results in noticeable bald patches (2).

-This disorder generally has an onset between the ages of nine and 13 but can occur in children as young as 18 months old.
+While the disorder generally starts between ages nine and 13, it can occur in children as young as 18 months.

-When this condition occurs in children under the age of 4, doctors refer to it as “baby trich.”
-Fortunately, when this disorder affects younger toddlers, it usually resolves quickly.
+When this condition appears in children under the age of four, doctors often refer to it as “baby trich.”
+Fortunately, when this disorder affects toddlers, it usually resolves quickly on its own.

-While adults suffering from this disorder usually do it intentionally, young children often don’t realize what they’re doing.
-They might not even remember it later in life.
+Adults suffering from TTM usually do it intentionally, but young children often don’t realize what they are doing.
+They likely won’t even remember it later in life.

 Trichotillomania is different from the “bald patches” that form on the back of the head from an infant lying on their back.
 These bald patches occur because the back of the head rubs against flat surfaces during sleep, diaper changes, playmat time, etc. In clinical practice, I find that this hair begins to regrow by 7 to 8 months old when the infant spends more time in an upright position (3).